Tier 1 Ocean Heat Content

 Key Findings

-- Both models exhibit a prominent 'warming hole' (negative OHC change) in the subpolar North Atlantic, consistent with AMOC weakening.
+- Both models exhibit a robust North Atlantic 'warming hole' (cooling trend south of Greenland), consistent with AMOC slowdown signatures.

 Spatial Patterns